The Infrastructure Challenges of 5G – Frequency

 In the US, the wireless operators bid for available frequencies which are controlled by the FCC.
 In 2019, the FCC concluded three high-band auctions for licenses in the 24Ghz, 28Ghz, 37Ghz, 39Ghz and 47Ghz frequencies.
 As a result, early 5G rollouts in the US will mostly be in the high-band frequency offering fast downloads but limited coverage.

 To combat the challenges associated with the high-band frequency, wireless operators in the US will need to build out a large number of nodes or “small cells” to ensure a blanket of 5G coverage.
-It’s estimated that tens of thousands of small cells will be needed for 5G to be realized.
+It’s estimated that over 800,000 small cells will be needed for 5G to be realized.

 Within the wireless industry, mid-band 5G is being regarded as the “sweet spot” for the balance between 5G coverage and performance, assuming users are within a couple of miles of the cell site.
 Some US wireless operators will also leverage low-band frequency for their 5G signal providing broader coverage.
 The downside with the low-band 5G is it won’t be anywhere near as fast as mid-band or high-band 5G, and will likely be subject to LTE-like latency.